- The American Board of Surgery approved in 2011 a new policy to permit greater flexibility in the structure of general

 Requesting Flexible Rotations

-- To request flexible rotations for a resident, a letter should be mailed (no emails or faxes) to both the ABS (addressed to Dr. Jo Buyske, ABS associate executive director) and the executive director of the RRC-Surgery.
+- To request flexible rotations for a resident, a letter should be sent by mail or fax (no emails) to both the ABS (addressed to Dr. Jo Buyske, ABS associate executive director) and the executive director of the RRC-Surgery.
 The letter must be signed by both the program director and the designated institutional official (DIO) and be accompanied by: